eabouche/group-project-3-lobbyist-analysis/README.md

 Are there certain geographic concentrations of lobbyists?

 Who are the most well compensated lobbyists and where are they located?

-Which lobbyist is distributing the most lobbying funds?

 What companies are the most prevalent in lobbying in general and for the above individuals